U.S. job growth cools, unemployment rate rises

 The report showed average hourly earnings, which are being monitored as an early warning sign of inflation pressures, rose only one cent.
 That left the annual growth rate at 2.0 percent, well below levels that would make the Fed nervous.
 Some other measures that have shown wages rising more briskly have some economists worried the central bank could fall behind the curve.

-Fed policymakers on Wednesday cautioned that "significant" labour market slack remained, signalling patience on the rate front.
+Fed policymakers on Wednesday cautioned that "significant" labor market slack remained, signaling patience on the rate front.
 The central bank has kept benchmark rates near zero since December 2008.

 LITTLE INFLATION